-Social Networking Guidelines
+Social Networking Guidelines for Faculty, Staff & Students

 Social Media Interaction Policy

-Social Media can be a powerful too – it can also result in legal action if not used properly.
+Social Media can be a powerful tool – it can also result in legal action if not used properly.
 Please be especially careful when using social media and use common sense.
 Defaming or using libelous language can cause problems for the poster personally and for the University.

 Keep in mind that the Internet lives forever – don’t put up a post or comment that you don’t want to have to defend later to potential in-laws, parents or employers.
 The immediacy of the web can be a detriment – just like it is prudent to wait to click “send” on an email, the same is true when responding to a post.